NivethaKumar30/copy-file/README.md

 In other file1.txt file read the file.txt using .read() build in function.

 Step 4:
-Next ope file1.txt in write mode.
+Next open file1.txt in write mode.

 Step 5:
 Copy file.txt using copy() funtion.